Brenda-mwaura/Tabibu-Health-Care-App/README.md

 # Tabibu Health Care

 ## Running the project

-- The Tabibu Health Project is divided into two, where we have the backend and the Flutter app.
-The backend is developed using Django Rest Framework and the android app is developed using Flutter.
+- The Tabibu Health Project is a two-part project consisting of a backend developed using Django Rest Framework and an android app developed using Flutter.
+- We used Figma to design the Tabibu Health Project.
+You can access the design at the following link: [Tabibu Health Care](https://www.figma.com/file/wRCK56xCm8XkXLZuZK9oAx/Tabibu-Health-Care?node-id=0%3A1&t=kPS1F67DoLg29e2p-1)
+- We will provide instructions for installing both the backend and Flutter app in the following section;

 > ### Backend
 >